-- ✓ These exhibits consist of photos taken by the individual exhibitors.
+- ❖ These exhibits consist of photos taken by the individual exhibitors.
 A photo can be entered only one year.
-Individuals can exhibit in only one Level, and may enter only one exhibit per class in that level. - ✓ Level 1 is for members who have beginning skill level. - ✓ Level 2 is for those who have intermediate skill level. - ✓ Level 3 is for those who have advance skill level. - ✓ All grades within each level are before September 1 of the current calendar year. - ✓ DIGITAL PHOTOS may be entered.
-Adjustments to digital photographs are limited to color and contrast adjustments, cropping, gray scaling, exposure adjustments, and red eye reduction (with the exception of classes 25-28) - ✓ PRINTS: Black and white or color prints may be exhibited.
+Individuals can exhibit in only one Level and may enter only one exhibit per class in that level.
+Level 1 is for members who have beginning skill level, Level 2 is for those who have intermediate skill level, Level 3 is for those who have advance skill level. - ❖ All grades within each level are before September 1 of the current calendar year. - ❖ DIGITAL PHOTOS may be entered.
+Adjustments to digital photographs are limited to color and contrast adjustments, cropping, gray scaling, exposure adjustments, and red eye reduction (with the exception of classes 25-28) - ❖ PRINTS: Black and white or color prints may be exhibited.
 Prints must be no smaller than 4" x 6" and no larger than 5" x 7" (except when panoramic prints are used) for all classes, except classes 5, 10, 14, 18, and 22 where prints may be up to 8" x 10".
 Prints should be printed on photo-quality paper (not copy paper).
 Print quality is taken into consideration by the Judges.
-Photos will be disqualified if in a frame. - ✓ BOARDS: Prints must be securely attached to the surface of a white or black foam core, poster, or mat board.
+Photos will be disqualified if in a frame. - ❖ BOARDS: Prints must be securely attached to the surface of a white or black foam core, poster, or mat board.
 Photos will be disqualified if on regular printing paper or cardstock.
 No double matting, use of multiple layers or more than one color.
 The entire print must be seen and cannot be masked in any way.
+The entire print must be seen and cannot be masked in any way.
+Boards must be 14" x 14" for all classes. - ❖ TITLES, CAPTIONS AND OTHER REQUIRED INFORMATION: On the front of the board, there must be a title (i.e. My Trip to the Zoo, or My Favorite Photo) and each photo must have a caption giving the viewer more information about the photograph.
+The back of each board must include the exhibitor's name, county, and number of years in the 4-H photography project.
+BOARDS: Prints must be securely attached to the surface of a single black or white (not colored) poster board, foam core, or mat board.
+Photos will be disqualified if on regular printing paper or cardstock.
+No double matting, use of multiple layers or more than one color.
 The entire print must be seen and cannot be masked in any way.
 Boards must be 14" x 14" for all classes.

-✓ TITLES, CAPTIONS AND OTHER REQUIRED INFORMATION: On the front of the board, there must be a title (i.e. My Trip to the Zoo, or My Favorite Photo) and each photo must have a caption giving the viewer more information about the photograph.
-The back of each board must include the exhibitor's name, county, number of years in the 4-H photography project, camera type (digital SLR, smart phone, digital point-and-shoot or 35mm film), and megapixels (if camera is digital).
+4-H PHOTOGRAPHY EXHIBITS

-4-H PHOTOGRAPHY EXHIBITS LEVEL ONE: FOCUS ON PHOTOGRAPHY
+LEVEL ONE: FOCUS ON PHOTOGRAPHY